|

 your other dogs until his "issues" are resolved.

-Because knowing that
+Because knowing

-some sense of security, you do need to try to get him on a regular feeding
+and some sense of security, you do need to try to get him on a regular feeding

 schedule.
 These regular meals will also help with housebreaking.
 Don't leave